christophrumpel/christophrumpel.github.io/_posts/2016-02-20-tracking-active-visitors-with-googleanalytics-raspberrypi-in-realtime.md

 ## Raspberry what?

-Raspberry Pi is small full-functional one-chip computer.
+If you haven't heard of the Raspberry Pi, let me tell you one thing. `It is a wonderful tiny little piece of technology.` Let's image s full functional computer  of the size of credit card.
+That's what it is!
 It was built for educational purposes but because of its size it is now widely used.
 It is so small that you can hide it very easily.
 Especially for IoT (Internet of Things) products it is a very popular component.

+<blockquote>The Raspberry Pi® is a single-board computer developed in the UK by the Raspberry Pi Foundation with the intention of stimulating the teaching of basic computer science in schools. (adafruit)</blockquote>

 ## Hello World